Ghazal Fazelnia Designed Risk Assessment Model While Interning at J.P. Morgan

 Fazelnia was part of a team that assisted the company’s investment banking division, which issues loans to large corporations.
 Her model was a huge success - it was 50 percent more effective in assessing risk than previous models used by J.P.
 Morgan.
 The only intern on the team, she used machine learning and other data techniques she learned at Data Science Institute (DSI) to create the model.

-Fazelnia, a doctoral student at the DSI, excels at research.
-In 2014, she was one of 10 students in the United States and Canada to win the Microsoft Research Graduate Women's Scholarship, given to outstanding women in the second year of their graduate studies.
-She was born in Iran, where she studied electrical engineering at Sharif University of Technology and came to Columbia to do a master’s and PhD in electrical engineering.
-In the course of her doctoral studies, though, she took an abiding interest in optimization theory, statistics and machine learning - thus becoming a data scientist.
+Fazelnia, a doctoral student at Columbia Engineering, excels at research.
+In 2014, she was one of 10 students in the United States and Canada to win the Microsoft Research Graduate Women’s Scholarship, given to outstanding women in the second year of their graduate studies.
+She was born in Iran, where she studied electrical engineering at Sharif University of Technology and came to Columbia to do a master’s and Ph.D. in electrical engineering.
+In the course of her doctoral studies, though, she took an abiding interest in optimization theory, statistics and machine learning and so became a data scientist.

 Growing up in Iran, Fazelnia was fortunate to have had a brilliant role model in Maryam Mirzakhani – the only woman in the world to win the Fields Prize for mathematics.
 Mirzakhani died earlier this year from breast cancer at 40, but Fazelnia will forever seek motivation from her brilliance.

 In this interview, Fazelnia discusses her internship at J.P.
-Morgan, her studies at the Data Science Institute and her passion for using data science to solve complex problems.
+Morgan and her passion for using data science to solve complex problems.